artwr/Airflow/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" is open to whoever wants to implement it.
+Ideally you would come up with a test case which is currently failing because of the bug and that will pass after fixing the bug.
+It will help prevent regressions.

 ### Implement Features